 (if you are NOT setting up a dedicated server to run the Power BI service on, then this connection is set up on the PC of the Power BI end user)

-Give your new data source the name “CEOJuice_BI”.
-In Server, enter your SQL Server instance name of your e-automate server.
+Give your new data source the EXACT name “CEOJuice_BI”.
+In Server, enter the SQL Server instance name of your e-automate server.
 Most of the time, you can click the drop down and it will search for available SQL Server instances.
-Select the one where e-automate resides.
-Click Next.
+Select the one where e-automate resides, then click Next:

-Please note Power BI Desktop is not intended as space to use and access dashboards.
+**Please note Power BI Desktop is not intended as space to use and access dashboards.
 Desktop is intended for developers of Power BI Dashboards.
-You will use to download the CEO Juice report files and then share to workspace on the cloud (Step 5).
+You will use Power BI Desktop to download the CEO Juice templates and then share to a workspace in the Power BI Service as shown in (Step 5).

-Once you have installed Power BI Desktop, you are ready to open our template
+Once you have downloaded Power BI Desktop, please you are ready to open our template

-Step 4: Open CEO Juice template (.pbt file) and save as your report (.pbx)
+Step 4: Open CEO Juice template (.pbit file) and save as your report (.pbix)

 ID774 - Customer Business Review: https://hub.ceojuice.com/id774

-The links above will provide you a .pbt (template) to download.
+The links above will provide you a .pbit (template) to download.

 **Some users may see this error:

 This is typically "because of administrative policy restrictions that the Power BI on-premises gateway placed on named pipes on the local machine." (https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-error-launching-desktop)